 Getting Started This Week

-Here’s a simple plan to try AI food tracking apps without overwhelming yourself:
+Here’s a simple plan to try AI food tracking without overwhelming yourself:

-Days 1-2: Download one of the apps mentioned above.
+Days 1-2: Download one of the apps above.
 Set up your profile and calorie goal.
-Just take photos of everything you eat without judgment.
+Take photos of everything you eat without judgment.
 Don’t try to change anything yet.
 Just observe.

 Days 3-5: Review what you’ve logged.
 Notice any patterns?
 Are you eating more or less than you thought?
-Pick one small adjustment, like adding protein to breakfast or swapping an afternoon snack.
+Pick one small adjustment.

 Related Reading

-If you’re exploring how AI can help with health and fitness, check out these other posts in the series:
+If you’re exploring how AI can help with health and fitness:

 This post contains affiliate links.
 If you buy something through these links, I may earn a small commission at no extra cost to you.